odipar/spread/README.md

 So SPREAD kinda acts like a spreadsheet because a spreadsheet also re-uses the previous calculation of a workbook to optimally recalculate the next.

 Unlike SPREAD however, spreadsheets aren't able to keep *all* their versions around.
 And typically, Excel plug-ins completely destroy the (otherwise) purely functional nature of spreadsheets.
-In contrast, SPREAD only allows pure functions and fully persistent data structures to be used as primitives.
+In contrast, SPREAD only allows pure functions to be used as primitives.

 So can SPREAD be used as a drop-in Excel replacement?